revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 ## Technical
-1: How do we implement interface with lambda experssion?
+1: How do we implement the interface with lambda expression?

 <details><summary> Show Answer</summary>
-Functional interface(An interface with single abstarct method)
+A functional interface(An interface with a single abstract method)
 </details>

- 2:  Is @Functional Interface annotation mandatory for every interface with single abstarct method?
+ 2:  Is @Functional Interface annotation mandatory for every interface with a single abstract method?
  <details><summary> Show Answer</summary>
-No , not necessary because compiler will consider it as functional interface when it has only one abstarct method. </details>
+No, not necessarily because the compiler will consider it as a functional interface when it has only one abstract method. </details>

-3: Is it possible to have default and static methods in functional interface?
+3: Is it possible to have default and static methods in the functional interface?
  <details><summary> Show Answer</summary>
- Yes we can have any number of default and static methods but can contain only one abstract method.
+ Yes, we can have any number of default and static methods but can contain only one abstract method.
  </details>

-4: How many default methods can we have in functional interface?
+4: How many default methods can we have in the functional interface?
  <details><summary> Show Answer</summary>
- fucntional interface can have Multiple default methods with only one abstrcat method. </details>
+ a functional interface can have Multiple default methods with only one abstract method. </details>

 5: Exaplain about Lambda Expression?
  <details><summary> Show Answer</summary>
  The functional interface has been introduced in Java 8 to support the lambda expression, lambda expression is the instance of a functional interface.</details>

-6: Write a single–line lambda expressions having void return type?
+6: Write a single–line lambda expression having void return type?
 <details><summary> Show Answer</summary>
 Answer: () -> System.out.println("Welcome");</details>

-7: List some java built-in examples for fucntional interfaces.
+7: List some java built-in examples for functional interfaces.
 <details><summary> Show Answer</summary>

 -Runnable